 Phase 4

-For Phase 4, shallower rock was found when compared to Phase 3.
-Shallow pinnacled rock was found at depths ranging from 5 to 10 feet (1.5 to 3.0 meters) below the existing grade near the equipment pits.
-A photograph of pinnacled rock at the carbon black pit is shown in Fig. 5.
-The subsurface exploration found a highly variable depth to top of rock at the Phase 4 Mixing Tower (see Fig. 6).
+During Phase 4, shallower rock was found than in the part of the site worked on in Phase 3.
+Shallow pinnacled rock was found at depths ranging from 5 to 10 ft (1.5 to 3.0 m) below the existing grade near the equipment pits.
+Subsurface exploration also revealed a highly variable depth to top of rock at the Phase 4 mixing tower.

-Procedure for installing ACP piles in Karst
+ACP karst installation

-High grout loss (>150% grout take) is expected when installing ACP piles in Karst geology.
+High grout loss (greater than150% grout take) is expected when installing ACP piles in karst geology.
 When significant grout loss occurs and freshly cast piles will not maintain grout head at the surface, the following procedures are recommended:

 Remove steel cage and reinforcing steel center bar, if applicable.